aimug-org/alc-docs/main-docs/blog/2025-03-20-ai-cancer-detection-breakthrough/index.md

 ## An Inspiring Journey

-When asked about her inspiration, Vinika shared: "After I realized how machine learning and AI can help us understand more about different cancers and help researchers mostly understand more about the patterns in this cancer...
+When asked about her inspiration, Venika shared: "After I realized how machine learning and AI can help us understand more about different cancers and help researchers mostly understand more about the patterns in this cancer...
 I decided to try and apply all of these factors into a machine learning or AI model so that it can accurately predict patterns that maybe we were not able to see."

 Her personal connection to the disease adds particular poignancy to this research breakthrough: "A family member of mine actually had this cancer and passed away from it.
 So I wanted to learn more about it and try to create an impact in this field so that I can change the lives of many in the future, hopefully, so they don't meet the same fate."

 ## Looking Forward

-Vinika's work represents a perfect intersection of personal motivation, scientific inquiry, and technological innovation.
+Venika's work represents a perfect intersection of personal motivation, scientific inquiry, and technological innovation.
 By creating a P53-specific machine learning model that predicts stability and binding affinity in minutes rather than hours, she has developed a tool that could significantly advance cancer research while making it more accessible to researchers worldwide.

 The Austin LangChain community was deeply impressed by this remarkable achievement from such a young innovator.
 As Colin McNamara noted during the presentation, "You did amazing work with great results on zero resources.
 So terribly impressive."

-For more information on this project, you can watch the full presentation on our [YouTube channel](https://www.youtube.com/watch?v=ArqkC5sQjEY).
+## Watch the Full Presentation

+<iframe width="100%" height="400" src="https://www.youtube.com/embed/ArqkC5sQjEY" title="Venika Kakarla: AI Cancer Detection Breakthrough" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Join Our Community